Know Yourself? 6 Specific Ways to Know Who You Are

 “Interests” include your passions, hobbies, and anything that draws your attention over a sustained period of time.
 To figure out your interests, ask yourself these questions: What do you pay attention to?
 What are you curious about?
 What concerns you?
 The focused mental state of being interested in something makes life vivid and may give you clues to your deepest passions.

 Many people have built a career around a deep interest in something.
-For example, a friend of mine broke his leg when he was 11 and was so fascinated by the ER and the ER doctors that he decided to become an emergency physician.
+For example, a friend of mine broke his leg when he was 11 years old and was so fascinated by the emergency room that he decided to become an emergency physician.

 T = Temperament